BhavyaMehra/Optimizing_Sales_Strategy_Data_Analytics/README.md

 # Optimizing Sales Strategies

-This project was completed as part of the **Data Analyst Certification**.
-It involves analyzing sales data for a company that sells pens and printers, with the aim of identifying the most effective sales strategy to increase revenue and optimize resources.
+This project involves analyzing sales data for a company that sells pens and printers, with the aim of identifying the most effective sales strategy to increase revenue and optimize resources.

 ---